 Long Acting Capsule, Liquid, Long Acting Suspension, Tablet, Chewable Tablet, Long Acting Tablet

-- Take the immediate-release tablet 30 to 45 minutes before meals.
-If you have problems falling asleep, take the last dose of the day before 6 PM.
+- Immediate-release tablet: Take the tablet 30 to 45 minutes before meals.
+Take the last dose of the day before 6 PM if you have problems falling asleep.

-- If you cannot swallow the extended-release capsule whole, carefully open the capsule and sprinkle the medicine on one tablespoonful of applesauce.
+- Extended-release capsule: Take your medicine in the morning before breakfast.
+Swallow it whole with water or other liquid.
+If you cannot swallow the capsule whole, carefully open it and sprinkle the medicine on a tablespoonful of applesauce.
 Swallow this mixture right away and drink some water.
 Do not save the mixture for a later time.